Wisdom Teeth Extractions

 Why do I have wisdom teeth?

 While they may have been useful in our more primitive history, our diets have changed so much that our mouths have evolved leaving less space for wisdom teeth than originally intended.
 When the wisdom teeth do not erupt properly, they can become ‘stuck’ under the gums, known as impaction.
-Impacted teeth can be very problematic as it can irritate the gums, cause an abscess to develop or even damage the surrounding nerve tissue or teeth.
+Impacted teeth can be very problematic as they can irritate the gums, cause an abscess to develop, or even damage the surrounding nerve tissue or teeth.

 When would I need to have them removed?